zentuit/soomla-ios-core/README.md

 3. Change the value of SOOM_SEC in StoreConfig.m to a secret of you choice.
 Do this now! **You can't change this value after you publish your game!**

+4. We use [OpenUDID](https://github.com/ylechelle/OpenUDID) when we can't use Apple's approved way of fetching the UDID (using 'identifierForVendor').
+We use ARC but OpenUDID doesn't use ARC.
+Open your *Project Properties* -> *Build Phases* -> *Compile Sources* and and add the flag '-fno-objc-arc' to OpenUDID.m.

-4. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
+5. Create your own implementation of _IStoreAssets_ in order to describe your specific game's assets.
 Initialize _StoreController_ with the class you just created:

       ```objective-c
        [[StoreController getInstance] initializeWithStoreAssets:[[YourStoreAssetsImplementation alloc] init] andCustomSecret:@"[YOUR CUSTOM SECRET HERE]"];